Mental health

 It would automatically place a stigma on them.

 Not many people would decide to disclose mental health issues.
 Fewer would handle the situation as well as Jason’s interviewer.
-Neither HIPPA nor the ADA require you at any point during an interview to disclose your illness history.
+Neither HIPAA nor the ADA requires you at any point during an interview to disclose your illness history.
 Human nature, not the human resources department, questions mental fitness.

 Employee Health Resources